Hyperaktiv-ai/hyperaktiv.github.io/pages/Lead registration.md

 ## Registration of a new lead

-The "RedirectURL" attribute is optional ; you can use it in order to automatically redirect the lead once all they completed all available activities.
 The "JourneyData" attribute is optional ; you can use it in order to add data to the generated journey (the data points have to be created prior in your workspace).
+The "WebhookInput" attribute is optional ; you can use it in order to receive notification when specific events related to this lead occur.

 ### Option 1 : API call

-1. In the back-office, add an API endpoint as a starting point in your funnel ; a reference code is generated.
+1. In the back-office, add an API endpoint as an origin in your funnel ; a reference code is generated.
-2. Call [POST /journeys]({{ apiUrl }}#/journeys/post_journeys){:target="_blank"}{:rel="noopener noreferrer"} endpoint.
+2. Call [POST /leads]({{ apiUrl }}#/leads/post_leads){:target="_blank"}{:rel="noopener noreferrer"} endpoint.

-The reference of the starting point has to be set as "ref" parameter.
-You can find the reference in the back-office by opening the funnel, and clicking on the API starting point.
+The reference of the origin has to be set as "ref" parameter.
+You can find the reference in the back-office by opening the funnel, and clicking on the API origin.

 Body :
 ```json